tldr-pages/tldr/pages/common/arduino-builder.md

 # arduino-builder

 > Compile arduino sketches.
-> DEPRECATION WARNING: This tool is being phased out in favor of `arduino`.
+> DEPRECATION WARNING: this tool is being phased out in favor of `arduino`.
 > More information: <https://github.com/arduino/arduino-builder>.

 - Compile a sketch: